What is Event ROI?

 Events are the largest marketing line item most companies never measure

-For B2B companies, events and trade shows typically represent 20-30% of the annual marketing budget — yet EventMB State of Events Industry Report data shows only 23% of organisers set measurable objectives upfront and fewer than 30% produce any post-event report.
-This means the largest single marketing line item is often the least measured, creating an ROI blind spot worth tens of thousands of pounds per year for typical mid-market B2B businesses.
+For B2B companies, events and trade shows typically represent 20-30% of the annual marketing budget, yet EventMB State of Events Industry Report data shows only 23% of organizers set measurable objectives upfront and fewer than 30% produce any post-event report.
+This means the largest single marketing line item is often the least measured, creating an ROI blind spot worth tens of thousands of dollars per year for typical mid-market B2B businesses.

 Follow-up is where ROI is won or lost